TheDocingEast/Flet_MinecraftLauncher_InnLab/README.md

 3. Make your changes with proper error handling and logging
 4. Add tests if applicable
 5. Submit a pull request

-### Code Style

-- Follow PEP 8 guidelines
-- Use type hints for all functions
-- Include comprehensive docstrings
-- Add proper error handling with logging
-- Maintain backward compatibility where possible

 ## Troubleshooting